googleapis/google-cloud-cpp/CONTRIBUTING.md

    documentation.
  * `BUILD_TYPE`: if set, override the `CMAKE_BUILD_TYPE` flag when configuring the build.
+ * `BUILD_TESTING`: if set to `no`, disable the unit tests.
+This is sometimes useful for package maintainers that may want to reduce their build times.
  * `SCAN_BUILD`: if set to `yes`, use Clang static analyzer (aka `scan-build`) to compile the code.
 Remember to also set the compiler to Clang as described above.
 Builds with this configuration can be substantially slower.